 Acadia National Park is one of the most beautiful national parks in the country.
-Located off of the Maine coast Acadia features over 49,000 acres of stunning mountains, streams, lakes, meadows, and coastline.
+Located off of the Maine coast Acadia features over 49,000 acres of stunning mountain vistas, streams, lakes, meadows, and coastline.
 Near the park you’ll also find Bar Harbor which features plenty of shops and restaurants.

 Whether you’re an explorer or a photographer you’ll love Acadia.
 Between the coast line, mountains, and hikes there is something for everyone to enjoy in Acadia.
+It is easily one of my favorite National Parks on the east coast.
 Of course, the best time to visit the park is for fall foliage which is typically mid October.

 Here is my list of the best places to take photos in Acadia National Park: